 Step 6.
 Heat Olive oil in a frying pan over medium heat.
 Add the vegetables to the oil and saute for 3-5 minutes until they are fork-tender.
 Season with salt and pepper.
 Remove from pan and serve immediately.

 The best vegetables to julienne are root vegetables or those with flesh or stem that is solid and firm.

-For this recipe, I chose carrots, broccoli stalks, and parsnips.
-You could easily choose rutabagas, turnips, or winter squash.
+The following are good options carrots, broccoli stalks, parsnips, rutabagas, turnips, winter squash, or potatoes.
 Use what you already have in your pantry.

 Wash the vegetables underwater.
 Use a hand peeler. #ad to remove the outside layer or skin of the vegetable.
 I love this hand peeler.
 It is comfortable and easy to grip when you are peeling a large number of vegetables.